raphafersouza/BE-Coding-Assessment/README.md

 2. I can buy a product with a voucher.
 3. A validation for the voucher should be in place.
 4. A subscription plan is created with a discounted price.
-Once done with the implementation, please provide us the link to the Git repository of your project with the details on how to run the SpringBoot application.